AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 1. **Design and define content**

+   Campaign v8 Email designer is similar to the one available in Campaign Standard.
+As a reminder, Campaign Standard[ legacy email editor was deprecated](https://experienceleague.adobe.com/en/docs/campaign-standard/using/release-notes/deprecated-features#deprecated-features){target="_blank"} a few years ago.
+You should have already transitioned to Campaign Email Designer to create and personalize your email content.

    Understand how to navigate the Email Designer.
 Learn how to structure and design an email from scratch, how to personalize, and test your email in the following video:

    >[!VIDEO](https://video.tv.adobe.com/v/3425867?quality=12&learn=on){transcript=true}